 Anastasia Burton, Deputy Communications Director

-Anastasia was raised in northcentral Montana and is a graduate of the University of Great Falls, where she earned a bachelor of arts degree in broadcast communications.
+Anastasia was raised in Montana and is a graduate of the University of Great Falls, where she earned a bachelor’s degree in broadcast communications.
 Anastasia was formerly Director of Community Relations and Marketing at Shodair Children’s Hospital in Helena.
-She previously worked for the State from 1994 – 2006, including serving as Public Information Officer for the Department of Public Health and Human Services, and as press secretary to Governor Marc Racicot.
-Anastasia serves on the board of the Montana Affiliate of Susan G. Komen for the Cure.
+She previously served as Public Information Officer for the Montana Department of Public Health and Human Services, and as Press Secretary to Governor Marc Racicot.
+Anastasia served on the board of the Idaho-Montana Affiliate of Susan G. Komen for the Cure for four years.

 Julie James, Executive Assistant

 Julie is a graduate of Park High School in Livingston and is a certified paralegal.
 She has extensive background in the legal field.
 She has worked for the Powell County Attorney’s Office, a public defender in Arizona, and in the Legal Services Division of the Montana Department of Justice.
-Julie has worked at the law firm of Gough, Shanahan, Johnson & Waterman for the past six years.
-She has also regularly volunteered as an elections judge.
+Julie worked at the law firm of Gough, Shanahan, Johnson & Waterman for six years before coming to the Attorney General’s Office.
+She also regularly volunteers as an elections judge in Helena.

 Colonel Tom Butler, Montana Highway Patrol